 Day 3 Lake Como itinerary: Explore Menaggio & Tremezzo

 1. Wander through Via Calvi and Visit the Church of Santa Marta

 Continue your stroll to the Church of Santa Marta, an ancient church that was renovated in the 19th century.
 Take your time to admire the interior of the church and the ancient paintings.
 Even if this church has so much history, it was rebuilt 100 years ago, and you still can find many historical remnants of the church.

-Visit the town center
+2. Visit the town center in Menaggio

-Chill at Lake Promenade
+3. Chill at Lake Promenade

 From the Piazza Garibaldi, proceed to the elegant lakeside promenade.
 This beautiful walkway is flanked by gorgeous flowers, lush green trees, and pastel-colored houses.
 Enjoy the amazing scenery and the soothing sounds of the lake.

-Walk through the old town
+4. Walk through the Mennagio Medieval Town

 Taking a walk through the old town of Menaggio is akin to taking a walk back in time.
-Finally, follow Via Strecium to take a walk over the Senagra stream and enjoy the sound of the cascading waterfall below.
+Finally, follow Via Strecium to take a walk over the Senagra Stream and enjoy the sound of the cascading waterfall below.

-Stop At Tremezzo
+5. Stop At Tremezzo

-Visit the famous Villa Carlotta
+6. Visit the famous Villa Carlotta

-Villa Carlota is a magnificent property with very gorgeous and expansive gardens.
+The Villa is a magnificent property with very gorgeous and expansive gardens.
 This property dates back to the 17th century and was originally built as a neoclassical villa.
 A walk through the gardens will leave up in awe of the amazing beauty of nature.
 But don’t stop there, get inside the villa to wow at the collection of arts and masterpieces, and do a complete tour of the museum.

-Stop for a cocktail at the Grand Hotel Tremezzo
+7. Stop for a cocktail at the Grand Hotel Tremezzo

 The Grand Hotel Tremezzo is only a 4-minute walk from Villa Carlota and it is a great place to admire the views and to enjoy a cocktail at the T Bar – I recommend a Spritz here.
-This iconic hotel features a floating swimming pool,
+This iconic hotel features a floating swimming pool.

-Tour the Villa Balbianello
+8. Tour the Villa Balbianello

 Villa Balbianello is a famous villa that has appeared in many great movies, including Star Wars and Casino Royale.
 This property is surrounded only by nature, a lush manicured garden, and a brilliant lake.
 You should definitely request a guided tour and discover all the intricacies of the villa.